-The results of this study confirm the development of a 573,362 t/a underground mine with a mine life for more than 30 years, followed by mechanical processing (crusher and magnetic concentrator) and the installation of a lithium fluoride production plant in Freiberg / Germany with a nominal capacity of 5,112 t/a lithium fluoride and 31,950 t/a potassium sulfate as by-product .
+The results of this study confirm the development of a 573,362 t/a underground mine with a mine life for more than 30 years, followed by mechanical processing (crusher and magnetic concentrator) and the installation of a lithium fluoride production plant in Freiberg / Germany with a nominal capacity of 5,112 t/a lithium fluoride (equivalent to 7,285 t/a LCE or 8,274 t/a LiOH·H2O) and 31,950 t/a potassium sulfate as by-product.
 The magnetic concentrator produces 124,420 t/a mica concentrate.